Hello and welcome to my Never Summer Ripsaw review.

 Check out the breakdown of the score in the table below.

-The Ripsaw is a ripper.
+The Ripsaw is a ripper (or at least now I should say the Ripper is a Ripper!).
 Not for the faint hearted.
-If you’re a strong rider, both technically and physically, and you like to ride aggressively but still want to be able to ride/land switch well and you like to hit big kickers, then this could be the dream board for you.
+If you’re a strong rider, both technically and physically, and you like to ride aggressively and you like to hit big kickers, then this could be the dream board for you.

 More Info, Current Prices and Where to Buy Online

-If you want to see how the Ripsaw compares to other men’s Aggressive All-Mtn-Freestyle snowboards or want to check out some other options in that category, check out the next link.
+If you want to see how the Ripsaw compares to other men’s Aggressive All Mountain snowboards or want to check out some other options in that category, check out the next link.